crosswalk-project/crosswalk-website/documentation/18-Screens.md

 ### Problem 5: Showing a launch screen

-???Crosswalk 8 only
+Applications can sometimes take a while to load, due to network latency and/or sheer size and number of resources.
+This problem gets worse as the application grows and is especially problematic for games, where there are often a large number of graphical, audio and video assets in use.
+In such cases, a common technique is to show a screen with introductory images or text while the resources are loading, commonly known as a "loading" or "launch" screen.
+Frameworks often provide APIs to support this, or developers may add their own code to handle it.

+Crosswalk 8 and later provides baked-in support for launch screens, via an `xwalk_launch_screen` in the application manifest.
+This enables you to set background and foreground images and colours, differentiated according to screen orientation and pixel density if desired, with little or no programming.
+Full details of its capabilities are on the [launch screen page](#documentation/manifest/launch_screen).

+The steps below explain how to add a launch screen to the example game.

-1. First, I added a foreground image `fg.png`.
-This is a simple graphic composed of the name of the game plus the rocket sprite, with a transparent background (I've used a blue background here so the white letters show up):
+1. First, add a foreground image `fg.png`.
+This is a simple graphic composed of the name of the game plus the rocket sprite, with a transparent background (I've added a blue background to the graphic here so the white letters show up):

 <img style="background-color: blue;" alt="space dodge game launch screen foreground" src="assets/space_dodge_game-launch_screen_fg.png">

+    I made the image relatively small (320px by 240px), as it should fit small mobile screens.

-2. To activate the launch screen, I added an `xwalk_launch_screen` field to the `manifest.json` file:
+2. To activate the launch screen, add an `xwalk_launch_screen` field to the `manifest.json` file:

     ```
     {